mhre1s/mhre1s/README.md

   </a>
 </p>
 <p align="center">
-I'm a Fullstack developer who likes to work with Reactjs, Tanstack query, Tailwind, Expressjs, PostreSQL, Sequelize, Docker.
+I'm a Backend developer who likes to work with Expressjs, PostreSQL, Sequelize, Docker.
 </p>